-Real Estate Agents: a company that helps consumers buy and sell property.
+Real Estate Agents: a company or individual that helps consumers buy and sell property.
 Outside of New Brunswick, agents may be called Brokers or Brokerages.

 Real Estate Salesperson: an individual who works for the agent and helps buyers and sellers navigate the process of buying and selling a home on behalf of the agent.
 Real estate salespeople may often be called REALTORS®.
 In order to use this trademarked name they must be a member of the Canadian Real Estate Association (CREA).